10 Best AI Executive Search Firms in 2026: How to Choose the Right Partner

 Hiring AI leadership is not a standard executive search exercise.
 The combination of technical depth and limited talent supply makes these roles particularly difficult to fill.
 Most qualified candidates are not actively looking, and identifying them requires a level of access and evaluation that generalist firms often lack.

 The firms in this guide differ in how they approach AI leadership hiring, from specialization and evaluation methods to the types of organizations they support.
-Christian & Timbers stands out as a strong choice for organizations seeking the best AI executive search firm, with a dedicated AI executive search practice focused on product-driven and engineering-led organizations and access to senior AI leaders who are not actively on the market.
+Christian & Timbers stands out as a strong choice for organizations seeking senior AI, technology, product, engineering, and transformation leaders.
+The firm's executive search work spans AI leadership, CTO, CPO, CPTO, VP of Engineering, Head of AI, Chief Robotics Officer, and AI transformation mandates, supported by access to senior executives who are not actively on the market.

 Its approach combines technical evaluation with executive-level assessment, making it particularly suited for roles where AI directly impacts product and business outcomes.
 In a recent project, Christian & Timbers supported Transcend in hiring a VP of Product with deep AI expertise, contributing to large-scale product expansion and measurable operational impact.
 Following the hire, Transcend introduced new product capabilities and automation features, including systems that increased user opt-in rates by 37% and reduced engineering workload.